 Your satisfaction with a breast lift is likely to be greater if you understand the procedure thoroughly and if your expectations are realistic.

 For more information about breast lift surgery, request a consultation using our online form or call our office at (406) 756-2241.
-Logan Health Plastic Surgery is located in Northwest Montana, also convenient to Whitefish, Bigfork, Flathead Lake, Columbia Falls, Lakeside, and Polson.
+Mountain West Plastic Surgery is located in Northwest Montana, also convenient to Whitefish, Bigfork, Flathead Lake, Columbia Falls, Lakeside, and Polson.